 The Challenges of the Cloud

 Despite Sentara’s successful adoption of the cloud, the process didn’t come without its challenges.
 For many companies adopting the cloud, there is a need to hire new employees with experience working in the cloud.
 Instead, Sentara focused on reeducating their existing staff about cloud technology.
-In fact, some of Matt’s best cloud people today are employees who previously focused on automation.
+In fact, some of their best cloud people today are employees who previously focused on automation.

 The challenge that Sentara did have was getting the scale and performance needed to maintain continuous connections to their EHR environment.
 Sentara has anywhere from 16,000-20,000 clinicians accessing its system concurrently – doctors are running patient records, prescribing medication, and doing imaging.
 Because Sentara wasn’t able to get the performance they needed from native cloud, they had to look for a third-party vendor.
 That’s when they found Silk.
 Silk was a gamechanging for putting Sentara’s reporting and production environments into the cloud.
 It gave Sentara 3x faster performance compared to native cloud alone (up to 550k IOPS – the same they were previously getting on-prem) and also gave them a 20% reduction in cost.